 Once the sounds are tracked and edited, they are mixed.
 Mixing is the process of combining all the instruments you’ve recorded into a mono(emanating from one position), stereo 2-track mix (left-right) or surround(5.1 or similar) sound.

-A mixing engineer is responsible for balancing, panning, equing, adjust dynamics and add effects to the recorded sound.
-Mixing engineers work with recorded sound using consoles, workstation, eq's, compressors, limiters, effects like reverb, delays etc.
+A mixing engineer is responsible for balancing, panning, equining, adjusting dynamics and adding effects to the recorded sound.
+Mixing engineers work with recorded sound using consoles, workstations, eq's, compressors, limiters, effects like reverb, delays etc.

 Knowing how to mix well is an art form that takes years of learning and practice.
 A great mix can completely enhance the way music sounds.